-- protects your windpipe during swallowing
+- prevents food from entering your windpipe during swallowing

 - produces sound for speaking

 The larynx is the place in your body where the breathing and digestive systems separate.
 When you breathe in, air travels through your nose and/or mouth, larynx, windpipe (trachea), and then into your lungs.

 When you swallow, your vocal cords close and a part of the larynx called the epiglottis closes tightly over your airway.
 This flap of cartilage stops food and saliva from going into your lungs when you swallow.
 Swallowing allows the food into the food pipe (oesophagus) and into your stomach.

 The vocal cords are two flexible bands of muscle tissue that are attached at the front.
 On speaking or breathing the vocal cords move together and apart.
 They protect the airway when they come together in the midline and allowing air to pass freely when they are apart.

 Different sizes in the gap between the vocal cords give different sounds which can be used by your mouth, tongue and lips to make your voice.